iri031/monad/libs/runloop/Readme.md

 - Need to test cancellation works at every possible lifecycle and suspend state a task can have.
+    - Also need to test cancellation of individual i/o, which isn't the same as cancelling a task (which causes all new i/o initiation to cancel).
 - Operations to have a portion of a memory map asynchronously paged in, and paged out, would be useful:
     - `IORING_OP_MADVISE`: